Inside the Content

-- Nature of the entity – private limited or public limited etc.
+- Nature of the business entity – private limited or public limited, etc

-- The former names of the company (if applicable and up to five recent former names, does not reflect name changes effected before January 2003).
+- The former names of the company (if applicable and up to 5 recent former names, and does not reflect name changes effected before January 2003)

-However, as most public registers are now electronic and made available online, the transacting parties performing due diligence are increasingly checking the status of the entities online in the registrar’s public register of companies.
+Today, most public registers are now electronic and made available online.
+Therefore, the transacting parties performing due diligence check the status of the entities online in the Registrar’s public register of companies more frequently.

 Who Issues the Certificate of Incorporation in Singapore?

 In Singapore, the Accounting and Corporate Regulatory Authority is the Registrar of Companies.

 It is the sole agency that manages business registration in the country, and it issues an e-notification of incorporation upon successfully completing the incorporation procedure.

 The e-notification will be emailed out to the officers of the company and the person in charge of the incorporation filings, and it does not bear any signature.

 At times, companies may require signed copies of the Certificate of Incorporation to be submitted to other parties in the course of their business.